 The Cooper Code of Conduct

-• We focus • We participate in class activities
+- We participate in class activities

 - We complete assignments in a timely manner

 - We take responsibility for our actions and learning

-Caring, honesty, fairness, responsibility, and respect form the basis for a good moral character.
+Caring, honesty, fairness, responsibility, and respect form the basis for good moral character.
 At Cooper, we are committed to a school that promotes and embraces these qualities.
 We provide a school environment that enhances character-building experiences, so the students can gain a full understanding of the Honor Code.
 Students are encouraged to demonstrate the personal qualities associated with character building and good citizenship while doing their best and behaving in an honorable manner.
 We believe the effort each student makes in meeting academic challenges is more important than achieving high academic marks.

 The Honor Code at Cooper addresses cheating, plagiarizing, lying, and stealing.

 - making an untrue statement with intent to deceive.